RocketLeagueMapmaking/RL-docs/docs/guide/udk/02_starting_a_map.md

 :::

-[Here](https://drive.google.com/file/d/1_SRltyPZXlqwuA4s2rHA5H8GgMOiSqk-/view?usp=sharing) is another set of meshes to get you going.
+[This zipped folder](https://drive.google.com/file/d/1_SRltyPZXlqwuA4s2rHA5H8GgMOiSqk-/view?usp=sharing) contains another set of meshes to get you going.
 I fine-tuned the UVs so that they look reasonably good with no materials.
 You may use these or the ones inside Park_P.upk.
 If your UDK setup has the fully Dummy Assets package, this will be inside `{UDK Folder}\UDKGame\Content\DummyAssets\Maps\BeckwithPark`

 ## Project Settings